 Science subject information

-At Thorpepark we aim to offer all children an engaging science curriculum which meets the needs of every child.
-We want to give the children opportunities to learn and encourage them to want to find out more and question why.
-Opportunities are to be presented for the children to explore aspects of science which will promote the enjoyment of the subject and for the children to reach their full potential.
+At Thorpepark we aim to offer all children an engaging and practical science curriculum which meets the needs of every child.
+We want to give the children every opportunity to learn and encourage them to want to find out more and question why.
+Opportunities are to be presented for the children to explore aspects of science which promote the enjoyment of the subject and allow the children to reach their full potential.
 Our aim is to promote a positive attitude towards Science and the willingness of the children to want to learn more.

 Intent